-Corporate bonds typically offer higher interest rates than government bonds.
-An investment in XTBs enables investors to access the higher returns from corporate bonds and boost the income generation in their portfolio – a critical consideration with returns from many fixed income investments being so low.
+Typically, an investment in XTBs provides access to the higher returns of corporate bonds, compared to government bonds.
+This can boost the income generation in an investment portfolio.
+A critical consideration with returns from many fixed income investments being so low.

 What are corporate bonds?